shaond/almoji/README.md

 2. Double-click `Almoji-Workflow.alfredworkflow` to install
 3. Type `;` in Alfred followed by your search term

+3. Type `;` in Alfred followed by your search term

 The workflow includes a custom icon and supports skin tone/gender configuration.
+You can also set a global hotkey to launch it directly (see [ALFRED_WORKFLOW.md](ALFRED_WORKFLOW.md) for details).

 ## Usage